nielsenjared/nielsenjared.github.io/content/blog/algorithm-smallest-divisor-javascript/index.md

             RETURN n;
 ```

-TODO
+TODO if we return `n`, then we know the number is prime

 This is terribly inefficient, though.
-In a worst case scenario, we would check nearly half of the possiblities to return a value.
+In a worst case scenario, we would iterate nearly half of the possiblities to return a value.
 How can we do better?

-Is there another pattern in our table?
+Let's look at our table again.
+Is there another pattern?

 | Integer   | Check?|
 | ---       | ---   |